Chemistry

 The main reactions of Spodofos are the aluminothermic reduction of phosphate and iron oxides to elemental phosphorus and iron, respectively.

 Conversion is strongly exothermic.
-Phosphate to phosphorus conversion is near complete.
+Phosphate to phosphorus conversion is complete.

 The phosphorus distills from the reactor as P2 gas.
 At lower temperatures, the P2 gas combines to the well-known P4 gas.
 At further cooling, it is condensed as white phosphorus, only requiring filtration before shipping.
 The liquid slag and iron are tapped from the reactor, separated by density difference, and solidified.